WenxuC/WenxuC/README.md

 ## I'm student graduate in Computer Science.

 - 🔭 I'm currently looking for a full-time job in Software Engineering.
-- 🌱 I have experiences full-stack development.
+- 🌱 I have experiences fullstack development.

 ### Languages and Tools: